pkarsy/ds3231-toit/README.md

 shows the expected time drift (assuming 2ppm error) since the last time the clock was set.
 The real drift is usually smaller, even significantly smaller.

 ### ALARM 1/2
 Not implemented, does not seem very useful given that the ESP32 can wake up from sleep using its own timer.

 ### Aging correction
-The member function

 > set-aging-offset

-Can get a value from -128 up to 127 to make the clock more accurate.
-See [this project](https://github.com/gbhug5a/DS3231-Aging-GPS), but most of the time you dont need it.
+Can get a value from -128 up to 127 to make the clock more accurate (much less than 2ppm).
+See [this project](https://github.com/gbhug5a/DS3231-Aging-GPS), on how to measure this offset, but most of the time you dont need it.

-### Settings not implemented by the driver
+### Chip operations not implemented by the driver
 if you want to make register manipulations you can write for example (asuming the instance is called "rtc")

 > rtc.set-value-with-mask --register=0x0e --value=0b0_1_000000 --mask=0x0_1_000000